Skip to content

 1. Update the global default in Pode's configuration file, as described here.

-2. Specify specific SSL Protocols to use per Endpoints using the -SslProtocol parameter on Add-PodeEndpoint.
+2. Specify specific SSL Protocols to use per Endpoint using the -SslProtocol parameter on Add-PodeEndpoint.

 Endpoint Names